RecruitGo

 Prohibited Sectors (Off-Limits to All Investors)

-Certain activities are completely banned from both local and foreign investment under Vietnamese law.
-These are set out in Article 6 of the Law on Investment and include:
+These are sectors that are completely off-limits to both local and foreign investment under Vietnamese Article 6 of the Law on Investment:

 • Trading in narcotics